canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 These days, I needed to update some tests.
 I found two types of issues on them.
 Please, continue to read.
 Maybe, you're a victim of those issues, too.

-To write good unit tests, avoid **complex setup scenarios** and **hidden test values** in your tests.
+**To write good unit tests, avoid complex setup scenarios and hidden test values.
 Often tests are bloated with unneeded or complex code in the Arrange part and full of magic or hidden test values.
-Unit tests should be readable, even more readable than production code.
+Unit tests should be even more readable than production code**.

 ## The tests